Frequently Asked Questions

 How will I know my child is actually learning?

-While students will not receive grades, their work will be captured and shared with parents using Classtag App.
+While students will not receive grades.
+Student will work towards learning goals categorized as badges.
+Parents will have parent teacher conferences twice a year to discuss student progress.
+Family nights where students will have chance to showcase their work will occur in the winter and summer.
 A summary of their work will be gathered at the end of the school year; this is called a portfolio.
 Students also have the option to take the standardized tests used at the public schools.

 What is a passion project?